peytondmurray/CV/peyton_murray_cv.typ

     - As part of Quansight's consulting branch, delivered custom-built solutions to meet a wide range of customer needs.
 Contributed open source bug fixes, feature development, and maintenance for critical packages in the Python scientific ecosystem, including `jupyter`, `scipy`, `numpy`, `conda`, `ray`, the `tensorflow` ecosystem, and many smaller projects; see my #link("https://github.com/peytondmurray", "GitHub profile") for examples of my work.
+Contributions included Python code in addition to C/C++ and Rust for performance-critical and resource constrained applications.
 As technical lead I designed architecture, led development, and delivered solutions on time and within budget.
-Acted as a personnel manager for a team of developers from around the globe.
+Acted as a personnel manager, mentoring and advocating for a team of developers from around the globe.
   ],
   [],
   [